Hi,

 Johannes Vermeer's intensely quiet and enigmatic paintings invite the viewer into a private world, often prompting more questions than answers.
 Who is being portrayed?
 Are his subjects real or imagined?
 And how did he create such an unrivaled sense of intimacy?
 Bringing together diverse strands of the Dutch master's professional and private worlds, this is the first major authoritative study of Vermeer's life and work for many years shedding light on all thirty-seven of his paintings.

-A lavishly illustrated exhibition catalogue dedicated to Vermeer held at the National Gallery, Washington D.C. and the Mauritshuis, The Hague 1995–1996.
-Up-to-date analysis of the iconography, artistry and history of the painter.
-It contains many original insights and news of recent discoveries about Vermeer's technique and use of single-point perspective.
+This lavishly illustrated exhibition catalogue dedicated to the Vermeer exhibiton held at the National Gallery, Washington D.C. and the Mauritshuis, The Hague 1995–1996remains one of the most cited and credible studies of Vermeer and his art.
+Up-to-date analysis of the iconography, artistry, and history of the painter.
+It contains many original insights and news of discoveries about Vermeer's technique and use of single-point perspective.
 Each of the 21 paintings in the exhibition are analyzed thoroughly by Arthur K. Wheelock Jr., one of the most knowledgeable and insightful Vermeer specialists.

-Requires some knowledge of Vermeer and Dutch painting to appreciate.
+It requires some knowledge of Vermeer and Dutch painting to appreciate, but the effort is well worth it.

 Both the choice and quality of the illustrations are admirable.
 Anyone even vaguely interested in Dutch genre painting (scenes of daily life) will find this volume enlightening.

-Rembrandt, Vermeer, Hals, Ruisdael, Cuyp, de Witte, Van Goyen, Van de Velde, Saenredam and De Hooch are just some of the painters whose works document the uniqueness, vitality and genius of seventeenth-century Dutch painting.
+Artists like Rembrandt, Vermeer, Hals, Ruisdael, Cuyp, de Witte, Van Goyen, Van de Velde, Saenredam, and De Hooch are just some of the painters whose works document the uniqueness, vitality, and genius of seventeenth-century Dutch painting.
 It was an age of discovery of the natural world and of the everyday world.
 There was a new humanization of art and a rich and varied range of subject matter in Dutch painting of this period.

 Madlyn Kahr describes and interprets this fascinating period as a whole and the different artists and their most notable works, providing a fresh appraisal and understanding.